georgi4511/VictBot/README.md

 ## Steps to run

 - add environment variable BOT_TOKEN with the value of the token gotten from Discord API Dashboard
+- if testing with servers add enviroment variable BOT_GUILDS with the value of the guild IDs separated by commas

 ## Description